The lack of a real-time locating system or patient self-rooming workflow can inhibit waste-reduction efforts that help eliminate costly bottlenecks.

 Disconnected equipment and devices are operated autonomously reducing efficiency and increasing the likelihood of common transcription errors.

 On the non-adjustable exam table, the patient’s feet, back and arm are not properly supported for an accurate blood pressure measurement.
-The manual vitals process is less efficient, taking over a minute per patient longer than bringing all vital signs capture to the point of care (including weight) using an automated device—and is vulnerable to human error, variability and inaccurate data.
+The manual vital signs process is less efficient, taking over a minute per patient longer than bringing all vital signs capture to the point of care (including weight) using an automated device—and is vulnerable to human error, variability and inaccurate data.

 Devices are not connected and not integrated with the EMR, requiring manual entry of patient data and resulting in an increased error rate.